sagemath/sagewiki_to_gh-2022-10-10/faq.md

 python(4563) malloc: *** error: can't allocate region python(4563) malloc: *** set a breakpoint in szone_error to debug }}}
- * ANSWER: The issue above isn't a doctest failure, it is an error message printed by the system and it is exactly what one expects to see -- in that particular doctest, we try to allocate a very large list in Pari that doesn't fit into physical memory (it it at least 100GB in size).
+ * ANSWER: The issue above isn't a doctest failure, it is an error message printed by the system and it is exactly what one expects to see -- in that particular doctest, we try to allocate a very large list in Pari that doesn't fit into physical memory (it is at least 100GB in size).
 So OSX tells you that it couldn't allocate a chunk of memory roughly 4 GB in size, which is expected, since Sage is still a 32 bit application on OSX.
 ----------
  * QUESTION: Sage 2.9 and higher fails compiling ATLAS on Linux.
 How can I fix this?
  * ANSWER: The most likely cause is enabled power management.
 Disabling it should fix the problem.
-Depending on your flavor of distribution this might either be possible with some nice GUI tool or not.
-On the commandline do the following as {{{root}}} for each CPU you have: {{{/usr/bin/cpufreq-selector -g performance -c #number CPU}}}.
+Depending on your flavor of distribution, this might either be possible with some nice GUI tool or not.
+On the command line do the following as {{{root}}} for each CPU you have: {{{/usr/bin/cpufreq-selector -g performance -c #number CPU}}}.
 On Ubuntu try disabling "Power Manager" via "System --> Preferences --> Sessions" under the "Startup Programs" or using {{{cpufreq-set}}} via command line.
 ----------
  * QUESTION: Sage fails with the error message {{{restore segment prot after reloc: Permission denied}}}.
 What is wrong?
  * ANSWER: The problem is related to SELinux: http://www.ittvis.com/services/techtip.asp?ttid=3092.
 We are currently tracking this issue at http://www.sagetrac.org/sage_trac/ticket/480.